-Your goal is to simulate the usual appearance of papers in an IEEE conference proceedings.
-For items not addressed in these instructions, please refer to the last issue of your conference's proceedings or your Publications chair.
+Your goal is to simulate, as closely as possible, the usual appearance of typeset papers in the Transactions.
+One difference is that the authors' affiliations should appear immediately following their names.
+For items not addressed in these instructions, please refer to a recent issue of the journal.